MaxAlyokhin/binary-synth/README.md

 -   Commands range - allows to play not the whole file, but a certain part of it

--   Solid mode - the "solid press" mode, does not send noteOff commands, if the commands are the same in a row (and as a consequence notes), even noteOn is not sent.
-AllSoundOff is sent at the end.
+-   Solid mode - the "solid press" mode, does not send noteOff commands; if the commands are the same in a row (and as a consequence notes), even noteOn is not sent. allSoundOff is sent at the end.
 On some synthesizers it allows smooth transitions between notes

 - Some input fields have a keyboard shortcut: pressing the corresponding key automatically moves the focus to the item.
 By pressing a key and moving the mouse at the same time, the values can be changed smoothly.
 The Y axis of the mouse movement determines the "power" of the value change